 1. There is no down time for water availability

 In a typical drain down inspection, a water tank is taken out of service while the inspection team enters the bowl.
-This requires wasting water which would otherwise be used by local residents.
-It also requires providing residents an alternative means of water (continuous pumping or temporary water source), and requires the tank to be disinfected for AWWA compliance prior to returning to service.
-With an ROV, the water tank can remain in service.
+This requires wasting water that would otherwise be used by local residents.
+It also requires providing residents with an alternative means of water (continuous pumping or temporary water source) and requires the tank to be disinfected for AWWA compliance prior to returning to service.
+With an ROV, the water tank can remain in service while an inspection occurs.

 2. They help conserve water

 Tank inspection with a dive crew often involves removing some of the water for sediment removal or complete water removal for a drain down inspection.
-Removing water is costly and time consuming.
+Removing water is costly and time-consuming.
 ROVs can operate inside a tank, regardless of how much or how little water is left in it, while still providing an overall inspection of the interior wet of the storage tank.

 3. ROVs are cost effective

-As mentioned above, there is no need to hire a costly dive team, or remove tank water.
+As mentioned above, there is no need to hire a costly dive team or remove any water from the storage tank.
 On a typical elevated water storage tank evaluation, savings can be up to 50 percent when using an ROV instead of a dive team.
 When your consultant owns its own ROV equipment, the cost savings can be substantial.

 4. ROV inspections are more timely